rust-lang/book/src/ch04-01-ownership.md

 and capacity matters but not in this context, so don’t worry about it too much.
 For right now, it's fine to ignore the capacity.

-When we assign `s1` to `s2`, the `String` itself is copied, meaning we copy the pointer, the length, and the capacity.
-We do not copy the data that the `String`'s pointer refers to.
-In other words, it looks like this:
+When we assign `s1` to `s2`, the `String` data itself is copied, meaning we copy the pointer, the length, and the capacity that are on the stack.
+We do not copy the data on the heap that the `String`'s pointer refers to.
+In other words, it looks like figure 4-2.

 <img alt="s1 and s2 pointing to the same value" src="img/trpl04-02.svg" class="center" style="width: 50%;" />

-_Not_ this:
+And _not_ Figure 4-3, which is what memory would look like if Rust instead copied the heap data as well.
+If Rust did this, the operation `s2 = s1` could potentially be very expensive if the data on the heap was large.

 <img alt="s1 and s2 to two places" src="img/trpl04-03.svg" class="center" style="width: 50%;" />

+Figure 4-3: Another possibility for what `s2 = s1` might do, if Rust chose to copy heap data as well.

-There’s a problem here.
-Both data pointers are pointing to the same place.
-Why is this a problem?
-Well, when `s2` goes out of scope, it will free the memory that the pointer points to.
-And then `s1` goes out of scope, and it will _also_ try to free the memory that the pointer points to.
-That’s bad, and is known as a "double free" error.
+Earlier, we said that when a binding goes out of scope, Rust will automatically call the `drop()` function and clean up the heap memory for that binding.
+But in figure 4-2, we see both data pointers pointing to the same location.
+This is a problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
+This is known as a "double free" error and is one of the memory safety bugs we mentioned before.
+Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

-So what’s the solution?
-Here, we stand at a crossroads with a few options.

-One way would be to change assignment so that it will also copy out any data.
-This works, but is inefficient: what if our `String` contained a novel?
-Also, that solution would only work for memory.
-What if, instead of a `String`, we had a `TcpConnection`?
-Opening and closing a network connection is very similar to allocating and freeing memory, so it would be nice to be able to use the same mechanism.
-We wouldn't be able to, though, because creating a new connection requires more than just copying memory: we have to request a new connection from the operating system.
-We could then extend our solution to allow the programmer to hook into the assignment, similar to `drop()`, and write code to fix things up.
-That would work, but if we did that, an `=` could run arbitrary code.
-That’s also not good, and it doesn’t solve our efficiency concerns either.

-Let’s take a step back: the root of the problem is that `s1` and `s2` both think that they have control of the memory and therefore need to free it.
-Instead of trying to copy the allocated memory, we could say that `s1` is no longer valid and, therefore, doesn’t need to free anything.
-This is in fact the choice that Rust makes.
+In order to ensure memory safety, there's one more detail to what happens in this situation in Rust.
+Instead of trying to copy the allocated memory, Rust says that `s1` is no longer valid and, therefore, doesn’t need to free anything when it goes out of scope.
 Check out what happens when you try to use `s1` after `s2` is created:

 ```rust,ignore
 let s1 = String::from("hello");